physion/ovation-docs/source/index.rst

 Welcome to `Ovation <http://ovation.io>`_!
 The workflow below will walk you through the Ovation installation and help you get started with your data.
 You can always reach us at `support@ovation.io <mailto:support@ovation.io>`_ if you have any questions.

+Want to learn more about Ovation before you get started?

 Getting Started
 ===============